Conversion of Paul the Apostle: Art

 The subject was not common in medieval art, only usually being painted as one of a number of predella scenes of his life below an altarpiece dedicated to the saint.
 From the Renaissance it gradually became popular as a subject for larger paintings.
 Apart from the religious significance, the subject allowed the artist to include landscape elements, a crowd of figures and horses.
 The drama of the event especially appealed to Baroque painters.
 It was sometimes paired with the handing of the Keys to Saint Peter, although in the Vatican Cappella Paolina Michelangelo paired it with Peter's Crucifixion in the 1540s, perhaps in a change to the original plan.

 The conversion of Paul has been depicted by many artists, including Albrecht Dürer, Francisco Camilo, Giovanni Bellini, Fra Angelico, Fra Bartolomeo, Pieter Bruegel the Elder, William Blake, Luca Giordano, Sante Peranda, and Juan Antonio de Frías y Escalante.
 Michelangelo's fresco The Conversion of Saul is in the Cappella Paolina of the Vatican Palace.

-The Renaissance Italian master Caravaggio painted two works depicting the event: The Conversion of Saint Paul and Conversion on the Way to Damascus.
+Caravaggio painted two works depicting the event: The Conversion of Saint Paul and Conversion on the Way to Damascus.
 Peter Paul Rubens also produced several works on the theme.

 A large number of the many depictions show Paul, and often several of his companions, travelling the Damascus Road on horseback, Paul most often on a white horse.
 This is not mentioned in the biblical accounts (which do not say how he travelled), and certainly makes for a more dramatic composition.
 The horses are usually shown as disturbed by the sudden appearance of the vision, and have often fallen to the ground themselves.
 It may also reflect how people of the various periods expected a person of Paul's importance to travel a distance of 135 miles (or 218 km).
 Perhaps first appearing in the 14th century, Paul's horse appears in the most important depictions from the 15th century onwards.